-To update your BIOS from the F12 One-Time boot menu, you need the following:
+To update your BIOS from the One-Time boot menu, you need the following:

-- USB drive formatted to the FAT32 file system (key does not have to be bootable) - BIOS executable file that you downloaded from the Dell Support website and copied to the root of the USB drive - AC power adapter that is connected to the computer - Functional computer battery to flash the BIOS
+- USB drive formatted to the FAT32 file system (the drive does not have to be bootable) - BIOS executable file that you downloaded from the Dell Support website and copied to the root of the USB drive - AC power adapter must be connected to the computer - Functional computer battery to flash the BIOS

-Perform the following steps to perform the BIOS update flash process from the F12 menu:
+Perform the following steps to perform the BIOS flash update process from the One-Time boot menu:

-CAUTION: Do not turn off the computer during the BIOS update process.
+CAUTION: Do not turn off the computer during the BIOS flash update process.
 The computer may not boot if you turn off your computer.

-- 1. From a turn off state, insert the USB drive where you copied the flash into a USB port of the computer. - 2.
-Turn on the computer and press F12 to access the One-Time Boot Menu, select BIOS Update using the mouse or arrow keys then press Enter.
+- 1. Turn off your computer, insert the USB drive where you copied the BIOS flash update file into a USB port of the computer. - 2.
+Turn on the computer and press to access the One Time Boot Menu.
+Select BIOS Update using the mouse or arrow keys then press Enter.